Identity & Access Management (IAM) in the Banking Industry

 5.1 Access Request Form

-Standardized Form for Access Requests: Implementing a standardized form that users need to fill out when requesting access to specific resources or systems.
-This form typically includes details such as the user's identity, the requested access level, and the reason for the access request.
+• Standardized Form for Access Requests: Implement a standardized form that users need to fill out when requesting access to specific resources or systems, ensuring consistency and clarity.

-Clear Approval Workflow: Establishing a transparent and well-defined approval process for access requests.
-This workflow outlines the steps and individuals responsible for reviewing and approving access requests, ensuring that the granting of access follows a structured and authorized path.
+• Clear Approval Workflow: Establish a transparent and well-defined approval process for access requests, outlining steps and individuals responsible for reviewing and approving access.

 5.2 Escalation Procedures

-Clearly Defined Procedures for Unresolved Access Requests: Developing explicit procedures for handling access requests that cannot be immediately resolved or approved.
-This includes guidelines on escalating unresolved issues, communicating with the requester, and ensuring that there is a systematic approach for addressing exceptional cases in the access approval process.
+• Clearly Defined Procedures for Unresolved Access Requests: Develop explicit procedures for handling access requests that cannot be immediately resolved or approved, including guidelines on escalating unresolved issues and ensuring systematic resolution.

 6. Authentication and Authorization